GetPsyched/not-so-flakey-devshells/.github/readme.md

 [![FlakeHub](https://img.shields.io/endpoint?url=https://flakehub.com/f/DeterminateSystems/fh/badge)](https://flakehub.com/flake/DeterminateSystems/fh)

-A compilation of opinionated, minimal flakes that can be extended for customised use.
+A compilation of opinionated, minimal dev packages that can be extended for customised use.

 > **Warning**
 > This project is under heavy development.
 Things could break at any time.
 Please wait for v1.x.x

 ## Features
 1. Zero dependencies.
-2. As of right now, my flakes provide 2 package outputs: `default` and `vscode`.
+2. As of right now, my flake provide 2 package outputs: `default` and `vscode`.
    - `default` provides the basic command-line stuff that you would need for the respective language, technology, or whatever the flake is for.
    - `vscode` provides extension overrides for `vscode` so that you can get a fully featured IDE for your development.<br>
       Note: